It’s scary to see cloudy urine coming out of you.

 And according to the Mt.
 Sinai Medical Center site for urology, another cause is prostate cancer.
 But this is not a direct cause.
 Nor is it a common cause.

 “Prostate cancer doesn’t typically cause cloudy or murky urine,” says Mark Levandovsky, MD, Founder and Medical Director of Preventive Medicine and Cancer Care.
-Dr. Levandovsky is a board certified internist and oncologist/hematologist in practice for over 17 years.
+Dr. Levandovsky is a board certified internist and oncologist/hematologist in practice for 20 years.

 Dr. Levandovsky explains, “The most common cause of such a urine would be obstruction (from prostate enlargement due to prostate cancer), which in turn can cause bleeding and/or urinary tract infection, causing a change in urine quality.”